John Franklin Gray: Marriage and family

-Dr. Warner's second wife was Sarah Loring MacKaye, (1841–1876) a woman of extraordinary charm and brilliance, and a pianist of professional ability.
-She was the daughter of Emily Steele and Colonel James M. MacKaye, a successful attorney and an ardent abolitionist and an organizer of The Wells Fargo Express Company, and President of American Telegraph Company.
-Sarah was a sister of American playwright, actor, theater manager and inventor James Morrison Steele MacKaye.

-Their son, John Frederick Schiller Gray, was also a physician.
-He was an 1851 graduate of Williams College and an 1871 graduate of the Columbia University College of Physicians and Surgeons and practiced medicine with his father after graduating.
-He also practiced medicine in Paris, Nice and Geneva.
-He served in the Twentieth New York Infantry and had fought at the Battle of Antietam, He gave Walt Whitman a fearful account of the battlefield at half past 9 the night following the engagement at The Vault at Pfaff's. he later served as a major on the staff of General Edward Canby.
-He was a member of the Fred Gray Association.

 Education

 He began the study of medicine in the academy in Hamilton, New York, (now Madison University) for two years, He first entered the office of Dr. Haven, of Hamilton, New York and he stayed there for two years.
 He then left for Dunkirk, New York, where he opened a private school, studying medicine all the time under Dr. Ezra Williams.

 In 1824, when just 20 years old, he removed to New York City and received instruction from Drs.
 Valentine Mott and David Hosack.
 Hosack was a physician, botanist, educator, and a founder of the Columbia University College of Physicians and Surgeons.
 He was also the doctor who attended to Alexander Hamilton after Hamilton's deadly duel with Aaron Burr.

 It was a common practice in the early 19th century for students to receive a part of their education through a system of apprenticeships until medical schools were to assume a major role in education.
 These apprenticeships usually covered a period of three years and were regulated by local medical societies.

 During the time of his studies he was appointed assistant surgeon in the navy; and as it was necessary that he should be a graduate or licentiate in order to hold this position, he was accorded a license by the county medical society.
 He graduated from Columbia University College of Physicians and Surgeons in 1826.